vboussange/vboussange.github.io/content/post/HybridModelling/index.md

 By applying both modelling approaches to this dataset, I can evaluate their performance.
 While the ML-based approach yields accurate forecasts under unperturbed dynamics, it inevitably fails when it comes to predicting ecosystem response to perturbations.
 On the other hand, the mechanistic model, which is simplified version of the ground truth model to reflect a realistic scenario, is inaccurate and cannot forecast, but provides a more adequate approach to predict ecosystem response to unobserved scenarios.

 To improve the accuracy of mechanistic models, I introduce inverse modelling, and in particular an approach that I have developed called piecewise inference.
-This approach allows for more accurate mechanistic models and can improve our understanding of the ecosystem by performing model selection.
+This approach allows to accurately calibrate complex mechanistic models, and doing so open doors to improve our understanding ecosystems by performing model selection.

 Finally, I discuss how hybrid models, which incorporate both ML-based and mechanistic components, offer the potential to benefit from the strengths of both modelling approaches.
 By examining the strengths and limitations of these different modelling approaches, I hope to provide insights into how best to use them to advance our knowledge of ecological and evolutionary dynamics.